aws/aws-panorama-cli/README.md

 ### Application creation flow example

-This is an example of a sample app which has three node packages. people_counter package has core logic for counting the number of people, call_node has the model which people_counter package uses and rtsp_camera is the camera package.
+This is an example of a sample app which has two node packages. people_counter package has core logic for counting the number of people, call_node has the model which people_counter package uses.
+We will also add an abstract camera to the application which can be linked to a real camera from the console while deploying the application.

 ```Shell
 $ panorama-cli init-project --name example_project